ichko/ichko.github.io/_posts/2020-10-06-emergent-structures-in-robust-message-passing.markdown

 So what can we do if we want to generate images with these properties without any sort of dataset?
 We can optimize for robustness.
 But what do I mean by that?

-This is the training procedure we will employ:
+This is the training procedure we will follow the model of this diagram:

 <img
     class="hundred-width"